 In setting down this general impression of the way television works, the objective is simplicity with accuracy.
 Certain complicated processes, such as thermionic emission and Einstein's quantum theory, have been reduced to graphic, everyday illustrations which show the net effect produced by these processes.
 Should the technician be nettled by such simplification, let him remember that we are interested in getting a clear, concise idea of television-and not in getting involved in the complicated mathematics of electronic concepts.

 At the very beginning of this book, television's goal was established.
-The human ear and eye had to be dupliListen to Voices in the Upper Air cated-electrically.
+The human ear and eye had to be duplicated-electrically.
 It has taken thousands of years to get to the goal, but finally it has been reached: